 I used the dregs from the pan to make a sauce with Royco Monkeygland sauce.

 1 tsp salt

 10 ml sesame oil

 Bring potatoes to a boil in a pot with the stock cube and boil for 6 minutes.

 Drain the potatoes and allow them to steam dry.

 Toss in a colander to roughen the edges of the potatoes.

 Mix the flour and sesame seeds and toss with the potatoes.

-Recipe Credit: Adapted from recipe taken from Woman & Home
+Recipe Credit: Adapted from a recipe taken from Woman & Home

 Soya Sauce Green Beans